Warn and exit if something is already listening on port 1555.

 # Start Xvfb as X-server display #1.
 If it's already been started, no harm done.

-# setenv DISPLAY localhost:1
+setenv DISPLAY :1

-/home/Xvfb :1 > & /dev/null &
+/home/Xvfb $DISPLAY > & /dev/null &

 # Start GNU screen (hit Ctrl-A Ctrl-D to detach).
 Within it, start Pathway Tools.

-screen -m -d /home/aic-export/pathway-tools/ptools/[version]/pathway-tools -www -www-publish all (for version 10.0 or later)
+screen -m -d /home/aic-export/pathway-tools/ptools/[version]/pathway-tools -www -www-publish all